Top 7 Most Beautiful Untouched Places on Earth

 Papua New Guinea

 The Papua state of New Guinea is located in the southwestern part of the Pacific Ocean, with a population of 7.1 million.
-Scientists estimated that it is difficult to find out the total number of animal species in Papua.
+Scientists estimated that finding the total number of animal species in Papua is difficult.

-To date, there are 190 different species of mammals, 70 species of lizards, 110 species of snakes, 6000 different species of moths and butterflies from this location.
+There are 190 different mammals, 70 species of lizards, 110 species of snakes, and 6000 species of moths and butterflies from this location.
 The magnificent and varied landscape of Papua New Guinea reflects a generally recent geological history.

 Gobi Desert, Mongolia

 The Gobi Desert is the largest in Asia and covers an area of 500,000 square miles in Mongolia.
 The desolate wilderness of the Gobi Desert increases from year to year, so it grows over time.
-The Gobi Desert is known for its unique dune formations that are almost 200 meters high.
+The Gobi Desert is known for its unique dune formations, almost 200 meters high.

-The temperature within these changes between -40 degrees Celsius to 40 degrees Celsius during the different seasons.
+The temperature within these changes is between -40 degrees Celsius and 40 degrees Celsius during the different seasons.
 You can also find some rare plant species in the Gobi Desert.
-The desert also contains Paleolithic and Neolithic sites that are occupied by ancient peoples.
+The desert also contains Paleolithic and Neolithic sites occupied by ancient peoples.

 Antarctica